fortrabbit/blog/support-as-a-service.md

 ---
 title: Support as a Service
 author: fl
-excerpt: Enhancing our platform with professional & reliable developer to developer support.
+intro: Enhancing our platform with professional & reliable developer to developer support.
 created: 2014-04-07
 tag:
   - chronicles